 Malice in Riviera: The Promised Land.
 Her first appearance is part of a very dark scenario, but the game returns to its lighthearted self when she leaves.
 Her return marks the shift of the game to its main themes and the serious core of the series.

-In LEGO Star Wars, the Emperor doesn't abide by this rule, he rarely has any funny scenes to show, minus one with his alter ego, he's more or less played seriously in comparison to the rest of the games.
+In LEGO Star Wars, the Emperor doesn't abide by this rule; he rarely has any funny scenes to show, minus one with his alter ego and he's more or less played seriously in comparison to the rest of the games.

-Final Fantasy V brought us Exdeath, whose appearances made the game's tone become incredibly serious.
+Final Fantasy V has Exdeath, whose appearances made the game's tone become incredibly serious.
 In a game like Final Fantasy V, which is very lighthearted and at points silly compared to its predecessors (and many successors), Exdeath's appearance always seemed to stop things flat and ram into the player the severity of their situation.

 Final Fantasy VI is a generally light blend of mild angst and whimsical humor...up until Kefka usurps the power of the Warring Triad and causes the apocalypse, creating the World of Ruin and becoming a god.
 The tone of the game completely changes after, focus shifting to the characters trying to rebuild their ranks and find reasons to continue living in a barren and dying world.
 Kefka is a very unique case of this trope in that he manages to be amusing as well as vicious.
 Of course, that all begins to change once he causes aforementioned apocalypse.

 The Paper Mario series has a higher-than-average number compared to the Mario games overall: